.NET Software Developer

 Inheritance is not possible from a non-sealed class to a sealed class.

-Q2.
-Can abstract class inherit non-abstract class
+Q. Can an abstract class inherit from a non-abstract class?

 No